-Requests (like asking Baby to bring you something) often work well at this age because your toddler will probably either do what you ask or refuse to do it, still indicating that he can understand your meaning.
+Requests (like asking Baby to bring you something) often work well at this age because your toddler will probably either do what you ask or refuse to do it, still indicating that they can understand your meaning.
 Simple requests with one element (“Could you grab that blanket for me?”) or requests with clearly defined steps (“Can you put your toy away first and then choose a book?”) can work really well.

-You can help improve Baby‘s receptive language skills by encouraging him to talk to you, naming things around your home, explaining things in different ways at different times, reading picture books, and playing games like Simon Says.
+You can help improve Baby‘s receptive language skills by encouraging them to talk to you, naming things around your home, explaining things in different ways at different times, reading picture books, and playing games like Simon Says.
 Receptive language skills are going to be important when Baby plays with other children and eventually starts school, so it’s great to work on language learning early!

 - T. Berry Brazelton, Joshua D. Sparrow.
 Touchpoints.
 De Capo Press.
 2006.
 Print.

 - “Receptive Language (understanding words and language).”
 Kid Sense.
 Kid Sense Child Development Corporation.
 2017. https://childdevelopment.com.au/areas-of-concern/using-language/receptive-language-understanding-words-and-language/